microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 [§3.5.2, Redactable strings](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012393),
 [§3.14.28, redactionTokens property](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012468),
 and search for the string "redactable" in the spec to find all the tokens that might contain sensitive information.

+<a id="note-4"></a>4.
+Before Michael Fanning noticed the similarities between results and notifications,
+this object was called simply the `rule` object.
+This is a case where in my opinion the generalization of a concept led to a name that was less understandable.
+But despite my reputation for being a good "namer," I've never been able to come up with a better one.

 [Table of contents](../README.md#contents)